prodriguezsosa/conText/vignettes/quickstart.md

 as R’s `lm()` and `glm()` functions.
 To use all covariates in the corpus’ docvars simply specify `immigration ~ .`.
 Similarly, if you want to embed the full documents rather than a specific target word, specify `. ~ party + gender`.
-Covariates must either be binary indicator variables or discrete variables that can be transformed into binary indicator variables e.g. a character or factor variable with three states will be automatically transformed by “conText()” into two seperate indicator variables with one “baseline” state that is excluded from the regression.
+Finally, the target argument can also be a phrase, simply wrap it in quotations – e.g. `"immigration reform" ~ party + gender`.
+Covariates must either be binary indicator variables or discrete variables that can be transformed into binary indicator variables e.g. a character or factor variable with three states will be automatically transformed by `conText()` into two seperate indicator variables with one “baseline” state that is excluded from the regression.

 Keep in mind, `conText()` calls on `corpus_context()`, so you do not need to create a corpus of contexts before running it, simply provide it